Breaking News | Suspected Herdsmen Kill Man O’War Member In Oyo

-By Adeola Badru A member of the Man O’War organisation was reported killed on Monday by suspected Fulani herders along Igangan/Iganna road, Iwere-Ile, in the Iwajowa Local Government Area of Oyo State.
+The victim, Oluwole Oke By Adeola Badru A member of the Man O’War organisation was reportedly killed on Monday by suspected Fulani herders along Igangan/Iganna road, Iwere-Ile, in Iwajowa Local Government Area of Oyo State.

 The deceased, Oluwole Oke, said to be in his 30’s was a Commander of the voluntary paramilitary organization in Iserin, Igboora.